Database per Service: Data Isolation and Ownership in Microservices

 You might have an order service that writes to a normalized PostgreSQL schema, but also publishes events to a message broker.
 A separate read service consumes those events and maintains a denormalized read model in Elasticsearch, optimized for complex queries across users, orders, and products.

-This pattern pairs well with event-driven architectures and gives you excellent query flexibility, but it introduces eventual consistency between your write and read models.
+CQRS works well with event-driven architectures and gives you query flexibility, but it introduces eventual consistency between your write and read models.

 Event Sourcing and Projections